Helpful tips that are quick and easy ways to rejuvenate and refresh your body when you are feeling run down and exhausted.

-As a middle aged woman (generally thought of as women between the ages of 45 and 64), you have a great deal on your plate.
+As a middle-aged woman (generally thought of as a woman between the ages of 45 and 64), you have a great deal on your plate.
 Chances are that you work long hours in your career, while busy raising teens, and trying to care for your aging parents.
 You may be facing chronic illness or disease, and perhaps experiencing unhappiness in your marriage or even divorce.

 When it comes to being productive, your body is equally as important as your brain.
 Your body needs to be cared for, or you’ll have a hard time finding the motivation to get through the day.
 You’ll experience decreased energy and be more likely to feel sluggish and worn out.
 And nobody has time for that!

 The best way to get back into your normal productive routine is to recharge your body.
 You’ll find it easier to juggle your busy life with motivation and then you’ll be able to give your full attention to all of the projects on your plate.
 While there are many ways you can recharge, I am going to share three very simple ways with you.

 A power nap is a short nap that enables you to wake up feeling refreshed.
 The trick with a power nap is the timing.
 If you don’t nap long enough, then you may feel groggy upon waking.
 If you nap too long, then you’ll have a tough time getting to sleep when it’s bedtime.